Email Archiving with MailStore Basics

 The delete feature that has to be activated explicitly enables MailStore Server to delete emails from the source system autonomously, according to specified rules and time periods.

 By default, MailStore Server only copies emails from the source system into its archive.
-The archives emails remain in the source system and will not be deleted.
+The archived emails remain in the source system and will not be deleted.

 The deletion process will be executed after the archiving of all emails by the archiving profile has been finished.
 During this process it is explicitly checked whether any email that is about to be deleted has really been archived.
 This ensures that only emails will be deleted from the source system that have been written into the archive before.